Fully sponsored university diploma in protected area conservation | online

 - Marine Protected Areas / Aires marines protégées (estimated at 40 hours).

-Note: If you are taking the courses and the university certificate exam in French, you may substitute the course on Marine Protected Areas (Aires marines protégées) with one of the following partner courses in preparation for the university certificate exam.
+If you are taking the courses and the university certificate exam in French, you may optionally substitute the course on Marine Protected Areas (Aires marines protégées) with one of the following partner courses in preparation for the university certificate exam.
 You can take them individually, as well.
 These courses are available through IFDD, also in cooperation with Senghor University.
-The dates on which they are offered may differ from the IUCN–PAPACO sessions.
 You must achieve on average at least 50/100 to pass one of these courses:

 - Économie de l’environnement et gestion des ressources naturelles (Environmental economics and natural resource management).